Harwich International railway station: History

 The Manningtree to Harwich branch was opened as a single track line on 15 August 1854 and the original route passed south of the Parkeston Quay site.
-During the 1860s and 1870s passenger and goods traffic grew at Harwich but so did complaints about noise, smell and cattle lairages in the centre of town.
-Additionally ship passengers faced a long walk between Harwich station and the ships.
+During the 1860s and 1870s, passenger and goods traffic grew at Harwich but so did complaints about noise, smell and cattle lairages in the centre of town.
+Additionally, ship passengers faced a long walk between Harwich station and the ships.

-The port and station at Parkeston owe their origins to the Great Eastern Railway (GER) which opened them on a new track alignment built over reclaimed land in September 1882 and named them after its chairman, Charles Henry Parkes.
-The single-track branch was doubled at the same time and diverted to the north of its original alignment which can still be followed on Ordnance Survey maps of the area.
+The port and station at Parkeston owe their origins to the Great Eastern Railway (GER), which opened them on a new track alignment built over reclaimed land in September 1882; they were named after its chairman, Charles Henry Parkes.
+The single-tracked branch was doubled at the same time and diverted to the north of its original alignment.
+(Note: The original alignment of the branch can still be followed on Ordnance Survey maps of the area.)

-The original combined station building and hotel is still in existence although the hotel is now converted for office use and is part of the port terminal.
+The original combined station building and hotel is still extant, although the latter is now converted for office use and is part of the port terminal.